 Vocals are slightly elevated and forward sounding on the IT03.
 Though again not a rich or thick sounding vocal it does have an accurate timbre particularly with male vocals and lower toned female vocals such as Hillary Scott or powerhouse vocalists such as Doro Pesch.
 A fantastic example of how well the IT03 can sound with these type of vocals is the edgy slightly lower-pitched emo vocals of Banks “Someone New” from her Goddess album.
 Not a sibilant note in sight with outstanding acoustic clarity.

 What I am not mad keen on are edgy high pitched vocals such as Ellie Goulding and certain Katherine McPhee tracks (“Open Toes” from her self-titled album is a good example). on the IT03.
 Tracks such as “Burn” from Ellie seems to get a touch sibilant and too energetic making the source match all the more important to keep it from sounding too aggressive.

-I am in two minds about the treble performance, but then iBasso know me and this won’t come as a surprise.
-The presence region and aspects of the upper treble have a few peaks and dips making some aspects of the treble performance of the IT03 slightly unnatural and uneven sounding compared to the smoother sounding bass and mid range.
-The peaks, particularly around the 5-7k, colors the signature giving it a slightly brittle and bright nature that doesn’t gel as well with the rest of the FR.
+I am in two minds about the treble performance, but then iBasso knows me and this won’t come as a surprise.
+The presence region and aspects of the upper treble have a few peaks and dips making some aspects of the treble performance of the IT03 slightly unnatural and uneven sounding compared to the smoother sounding bass and mid-range.
+The peaks, particularly around the 5-7k, color the signature giving it a slightly brittle and bright nature that doesn’t gel as well with the rest of the FR.

-Ibasso has saw fit to release a balanced version of their stock cable that comes with the IT03 caleld the CB12.
-It does not come with the package but retails separately for $89 and is made of Mono crystal Copper & Copper-Silver alloy braided.
+Ibasso has seen fit to release a balanced version of their stock cable that comes with the IT03 called the CB12.
+It does not come with the package but retails separately for $89 and is made of Monocrystal Copper & Copper-Silver alloy braided.
 It does change the presentation of the IT03 in a good way for the majority of DAPs and amps with balanced output capability.